-Apollonia is an ancient city in Illyria, located on the right bank of the Aous River (the modern-day Vjosë River).
-Its ruins are situated in the Fier region, near the village of Pojani.
+Apollonia is an ancient city in Illyria, located on the right bank of the Voiussa river.
+Its ruins are located in the district of Fier, near the village of Pojani.

-The city has a 4 km long wall encircling an area of 137 hectares.
-It has been estimated that during the peak of civilization in Apollonia as many as 70,000 inhabitants lived inside the city gates.
-Among the most interesting sights are the city council building with its surviving facade, the library, the triumphal arch, and the temple of Artemis.
+Apollonia had a wall along 4km that surrounded an area of 137 hectares.
+It has been estimated that 70.000 inhabitants lived well during the peak of civilization in the city.
+Among the most interesting monuments are the municipal council building, the library, the triumphal arch and the temple of Artemis.

-Also noteworthy are the Odeon, which dates from the 2nd century BC and once accommodated approximately 10,000 spectators, and the two-story, 77 meter long covered walkway.
+Also noteworthy is the Odeon, which dates back to the 2nd century BC and once hosted about 10.000 spectators, and the covered two-storey walkway along 77 meters.

-An earthquake in the 3rd century CE altered the path of the Vjosë River and caused severe infrastructure damage.
+An earthquake in the 3rd century AD altered the path of the Voiussa river and caused serious damage to the infrastructure.

-The once proud city declined until it was nearly uninhabited.
-It was “rediscovered” in the 1700’s, and archaeological efforts have continued intermittently throughout the 20th century.
+The city's population diminished until it was almost uninhabited.
+It was rediscovered in the 1700 and archaeological excavations continued intermittently throughout the 20th century.

-Unfortunately, during the anarchy that followed the collapse of the communist regime in 1990, the archaeological collection was plundered and the museum was temporarily closed.
-The ruins were also frequently dug up by plunderers for relics to be sold to collectors abroad.
+Unfortunately, during the anarchy that followed the collapse of the 1990 communist regime, the archaeological collection was ransacked and the museum was temporarily closed.
+The ruins were often excavated by looters because the relics were sold to collectors abroad.

-Today the site can be easily accessed from the nearby city of Fier and offers both unique views of the Adriatic coastline as well as an extensive collection of historical and archaeological items of interest.
+In December 2011 a new museum was inaugurated, under the direction of Marin Haxhimihali.
+It replaced an older museum dating back to the 1985 and was financed by UNESCO.
+Today the site is easily accessible from the nearby town of Fier and offers both unique views of the Adriatic coast and a vast collection of historical and archaeological objects of interest.